-- > We first obtain the time-series of the Geocentric Solar Ecliptic (GSE) and the Geocentric Solar Magnetospheric (GSM) Bz-components of the IP magnetic field from ACE/MAG. - ➤ Then we obtain the simultaneous proton speed, proton temperature, and proton density from ACE/SWEPAM instrument.
+- instrument.
 These are used for the identification of shock passage at L1. - The ACE information is correlated with co-temporal time-series of the Kyoto Geomagnetic Equatorial Dst index.
-The in-situ-detected onset and peak times of the SREM SEPEs are also denoted on the Dst time-series. - ➤ In case of Rosetta traveling through the solar system, we also record the spacecraft location at the time of the SEPE detection.
+The in-situ-detected onset and peak times of the SREM SEPEs are also denoted on the Dst timeseries. - In case of Rosetta traveling through the solar system, we also record the spacecraft location at the time of the SEPE detection.